Po0ke/mangowc-void-dots/README.md

 1. Move all folders into your **$HOME/.config**
 2. Make all the files in ".local/bin" executable, then place them in your **$HOME/.local/bin/** directory
+3. **IMPORTANT:** Also make the file "_~/.config/mango/change-theme_" executable!
-3. Make sure you also have a foot directory in ~/.config
+4. Make sure you also have a foot directory in ~/.config
-4. **AFTER** using the wallpaper-set tool, use command `ln -sf ~/.cache/wal/waybar.css ~/.config/waybar/style.css && ln -sf ~/.cache/wal/foot.ini ~/.config/foot/ && ln -sf ~/.cache/wal/swaync.css ~/.config/swaync/style.css && ln -sf ~/.cache/wal/wlogout.css ~/.config/wlogout/style.css`
+5. **AFTER** using the wallpaper-set tool, use command `ln -sf ~/.cache/wal/waybar.css ~/.config/waybar/style.css && ln -sf ~/.cache/wal/foot.ini ~/.config/foot/ && ln -sf ~/.cache/wal/swaync.css ~/.config/swaync/style.css && ln -sf ~/.cache/wal/wlogout.css ~/.config/wlogout/style.css`
-5. Enjoy (:
+6. Enjoy (:

 **USEFUL INFO**